mwojnars/hypertag/README.md

 ### Custom tags

-One of the key features of Hypertag is the support for custom tags (_hypertags_) that can be defined directly in a Hypertag script using _hypertag definition_ blocks (%):
+Custom tags (_hypertags_) can be defined directly in a Hypertag script using _hypertag definition_ blocks (%):

     % tableRow name price='UNKNOWN'
         tr
             td | $name
             td | $price

-Here, `tableRow` is a custom tag that wraps up plain-text contents of table cells with appropriate `tr` & `td` tags to produce a listing of products.
+A hypertag may accept attributes, possibly with default values.
-As you can see, a hypertag may accept attributes, and they can have default values, similar to Python functions.
-A hypertag can be used with named (keyword) or unnamed attributes:
+In places of occurrence, it can be passed positional (unnamed) and/or keyword (named) attributes:

     table
         tableRow 'Porsche'  '200,000'